AdobeDocs/graphql-mesh-gateway/src/pages/mesh/security.md

 ## GraphQL introspection

-Adobe recommends [disabling introspection](./basic/work-with-mesh.md#disable-introspection) in production environments.
-GraphQL Introspection queries expose the underlying unified schema and allow crawling of your mesh, enabling the testing of all combinations of queries and mutations available.
+While introspection is useful for developers using your APIs, if you are using APIs that are intended for your applications only, introspection is likely not needed.

+As a general API security strategy, Adobe recommends [disabling introspection](./basic/work-with-mesh.md#disable-introspection) in production environments to reduce your attack surface.

 ## Restrict CORS domains